 The cost per serving below is generated by Whisk.com and is based on costs in individual supermarkets.
 For more information about how we calculate costs per serving read our FAQS

 Tap For Ingredients

 To make the paneer, line a sieve with a large piece of muslin and place over a bowl.

 Heat the milk in a large heavy-based pan over a medium heat.
 Gently bring to the boil, then reduce the heat to a gentle simmer.
 Gradually add 4 tablespoons of lemon juice, stirring continuously so the curds and whey separate.

 Carefully pour the mixture into the sieve so the curds collect in the muslin.
 Place under cold running water to get rid of any whey, then gather up the muslin and squeeze out the excess moisture.

-Once set, cut the paneer into 2cm chunks.
-Heat a lug of oil in a large non-stick frying pan over a medium heat, add the paneer and fry for 5 minutes, or until golden, stirring frequently.
+Drizzle a lug of oil into a large non-stick frying pan over a medium heat, add the paneer and fry for 5 minutes, or until golden, stirring frequently.
 Using a slotted spoon, transfer to a double layer of kitchen paper to drain.

 Stir in the garlic, ginger, garam masala and turmeric.
 Halve, deseed and very finely chop the tomato, add to the pan and cook for a further 10 minutes, or until softened but not coloured, stirring occasionally.

 Reduce the heat to low and cook for a further 5 minutes with the lid off, or until reduced to a deliciously creamy consistency.
-Season to taste and serve immediately.
+Season to taste with sea salt and black pepper and serve immediately.